dotnet/diagnostics/documentation/dotnet-monitor.md

 The `/logs` endpoint will stream logs from the target process for a duration of 30 seconds.

 The duration of collection can be customized via the `durationSeconds` querystring parameter.
-The logs ...
+The logs endpoint is capable of returning either newline delimited json([application/x-ndjson](https://github.com/ndjson/ndjson-spec)) or the Event stream format([text/event-stream](https://developer.mozilla.org/docs/Web/API/Server-sent_events/Using_server-sent_events#Event_stream_format)) based on the specified `Accept` header in the HTTP request.

 Use `kubectl get pods` to get the name of your pod and then run the following snippet: